 Innovation, collaboration, project-based learning, design thinking, and entrepreneurship come together in The Pearse Hub for Innovation (PHI).

 Students with myriad interests, a shared passion to solve problems worth solving, and an eagerness to make a positive difference in their communities now, come together in the PHI to take advantage of state-of-the-art technology, an adaptive makers’ space, training with faculty experts, and a cutting-edge curriculum.

 While technology is a key component of the PHI experience, the space is also intended to foster creative problem solving.

-According to Scott MacClintic ’82, Director of Innovation, ultimately the purpose of the PHI is to encourage students to “make things and/or make a difference.”
+According to Scott MacClintic ’82, director of innovation, ultimately the purpose of the PHI is to encourage students to “make things and make a difference.”

 In addition to offering interdisciplinary courses, the PHI hosts visiting entrepreneurs to speak to and meet with Loomis students, works collaboratively with all academic departments to foster innovation across disciplines, and provides interested students and faculty with the training needed to safely and effectively use the tools in the hub’s makers’ space.